eytyet/ProgressMaskView/README.md

 #  ProgressMaskView for iOS

 **Progress Mask View** is a view which covers the entire screen to disable any user interaction including Tab bar items and navigation bar buttons.
-It shows an activity indicator and progress.
+It shows an activity indicator and a progress bar.
 User can aware that any interaction is disabled and he/she has to wait.
-Activity movement and color change are very beautiful.
+Activity movement and color change are beautiful.

 Basically, you should not use this.
 Disabling user interaction is not a good idea as a recent modern app.
 However, in some case, it is necessary.
 I created this view to use on a backup function and a restore function since it is not possible to change any data while it is backing up or restoring from the backup data.
-This view does not has any cancel button.
-If your function can be cancelled, you should not disable navigation bar nor tab bar.
+This view has no cancel button.
 You should use this at very limited case.

 ## Screenshots